Dhameliyachintan/TaskMangment/README.md

+# Task Management Project
+A simple and efficient task management application that allows users to create, manage, and track their tasks.

 # Getting Started with Create React App
 This project was TaskMangment with [https://github.com/Dhameliyachintan/TaskMangment.git).

 # Install JSON Server globally